UoB-COMSM0166/2025-group-11b/README.md

 Based on the Think Aloud sessions, we identified key improvements:

-#### 1. Improve Map Interaction
+- **Improve Map Interaction**
-- Highlight walkable areas to improve map readability and reduce player confusion about where characters can move.
+  - Highlight walkable areas to improve map readability and reduce player confusion.

-#### 2. Refine Tower Management Feedback
+- **Refine Tower Management Feedback**
   - Add visible or audible cues when a tower upgrade is complete.
-- Improve visual differentiation between tower types and upgrade paths (e.g., color-coding or distinct icons).
+  - Improve visual differentiation between tower types and upgrade paths (e.g., color-coding).

-#### 3. Clarify Enemy Speed Adjustment
+- **Clarify Enemy Speed Adjustment**
-- Provide clear in-game feedback about the effect of speed adjustments (e.g., whether it applies to all enemies or only new waves).
+  - Provide clear feedback about the effect of speed-up (e.g., whether it applies to all enemies or only new waves).
-- Add a tooltip or message when activating speed-up.
+  - Add tooltips or hints when activating speed-up.

-#### 4. Optimize Wave Alerts
+- **Refine Wave Alerts**
-- Add a countdown timer or clearer visual indicators before enemy waves spawn, helping players better prepare for incoming attacks.
+  - Provide clearer indicators or countdowns before enemy spawning to help players prepare.

-#### 5. Improve Knight Ability Feedback
+- **Clarify Knight Ability Absorption**
-- Add a progress bar or timer to show the Knight’s ability absorption duration, giving players a better understanding of the mechanic.
+  - Incorporate a progress bar or timer to show the absorption duration for better player feedback.

-#### 6. Refine UI Controls
+- **Refine UI Controls**
   - Improve button labels for clarity (e.g., differentiate between "Sell" and "Upgrade").
-- Add confirmation prompts for critical actions like selling or upgrading towers to avoid accidental mistakes.
+  - Add confirmation prompts for critical actions to prevent misclicks.
+---